 Setting General and acute inpatients and day cases Mental health General and acute outpatients Accident & Emergency, walk in centres and minor injuries units Summary of collection requirements Framing text suggestions (or use a suitable alternative).
-This is the short introductory wording that explains which service the feedback is about Thinking about your stay in the hospital Or Thinking about your recent appointment Or Thinking about your recent visit Or Thinking about your recent visit Or Thinking about the service we provide Thinking about your recent appointmentThinking about your recent visit to A&EOrThinking about your recent visitOrOrThinking about the service we provide Mandatory standard question Overall, how was your experience of our service?
-Mandatory response scale Very good; Good; Neither good nor poor; Poor; Very poor; Don't know
+Thinking about your stay i n the hospital Thinking about your recent appointment Thinking about your recent visit to A&E This is the short introductory wording that explains which service the feedback is about Thinking about your recen Or Thinking about your recen Or Thinking about the service t visit Or Thinking about your recent visit Or Thinking about the service we provide Mandatory standard question Overall, how was your exp perience of our service ?
+Mandatory response scale Very good; Good; Neither good nor poor; Poor; V ery poor; Don't know

 Setting General and acute inpatients and day cases Mental health General and acute outpatients Accident & Emergency, walk in centres and minor injuries units Who the question is aimed at All patients who are admitted to an acute inpatient or daycase ward/ unit for any length of stay.
-All patients and people who use services or who have received care or treatment within an NHS- funded mental health service, where it is felt by an appropriate clinician that it will not cause distress to the patient.
+All patients and people who use services or who have received care or treatment within an NHS-funded mental health service, where it is felt by an appropriate clinician that it will not cause distress to the patient.
 Assumptions should not be made about particular patient groups not wishing to, or not being able to, give feedback through the FFT.
 All patients using the outpatient service All patients that attend an A&E Department (Type 1 and Type 2), a walk in centre or minor injury unit (Type 3).
-Timing Patients and people who use services should be able to give feedback at any time and should have the opportunity to provide feedback via the FFT if they want.
-In addition, providers may decide to set up systems to proactively collect feedback sending an invitation text following an appointment or at or following discharge.
-F best time to seek feedback and consider the balance between giving people time t likelihood that if there is too long a time lag, they won't respond or their recollection oviders will want to consider the recover and reflect alongside the Free text question relate to the local situation, or Providers can choose to ask i concerns or issues highlighted more than one free text question free text question or questions, and we encourage them to choose questions that cerns or issues highlighted through, for example national surveys, complaints etc. re than one free text question but should bear in mind that the FFT is designed to be complete and adding too many questions may put people off.
-We recommend the following pair of questions: • Please can you tell us why you gave your answer?
-Please tell us about anythin ng that we could have done be tter.
+Timing Patients and people who use provide feedback via the FFT services should be able to give if they want. e feedback at any time and sh ould have the opportunity to In addition, providers may decide to set up systems to proactively collect feedback at specific times, for example sending an invitation text following an appointment or at or following discharge.
+Providers will want to consider the best time to seek feedback and consider the balance between giving people time to recover and reflect alongside the likelihood that if there is too long a time lag, they won't respond or their recollection fades.
+Free text question Providers can choose their own free text question or questions, and we encourage them to choose questions that relate to the local situation, concerns or issues highlighted through, for example national surveys, complaints etc. Providers can choose to ask more than one free text question but should bear in mind that the FFT is designed to be quick and simple for patients to complete and adding too many questions may put people off.
+We recommend the following pair of questions: • Please can you tell us why y , 3 Please tell us about anythin ig that we could have done be tter.